yoshakami/plt0/README.md

 v1.0: GUI

-## Notes
-if you want to change the source code of GUI layout through the [Design] window, you'll need a 4k screen, since Visual Studio automatically resizes the app bounds to your screen size (Naughy VS!) and the whole screen is packed to the gills with GUI elements

-the whole GUI was made with only 3 elements : label, picturebox, and textbox

-the GUI opens if (input file = "")  or texture_format isn't specified<br>(which means that opening a texture with plt0.exe will decode it and output a bmp without showing the GUI)

-I've spent the most time I have ever consumed for a decent CMPR Algorithm

-the python files were either used to generate C# code (functions launched on label hover or on click ), or to analyze C# code, and even to extract data from the code.

 ## why this project
 wimgt doesn't support textures with palette (or corrupts them), except tpl files. which prevents me from modding some wii games.

 I tried to update it, it's a nightmare :')

 ## how did you make this
-first, I made it on python, but noticed python is kinda slow, so I rewritten it whole in C#. but Dictionnaries with multiple values can't be sorted like in python.<br>
+first, I made it on python, but noticed python is kinda slow*, so I rewritten it whole in C#. but Dictionnaries with multiple values can't be sorted like in python.<br>
-if you're skeptical about python being slow, run <a href="https://github.com/yoshi2999/plt0/blob/master/py/plt0.py">plt0.py</a> from the py folder and you'll notice it takes 20 minutes to encode an image to CI8 AI8.
-(You'll need to change "input_file" at the line 48 first)

 I ended up making lists of ushort arrays and an IComparer.